Frogieder/MTG-for-Tabletop-Club/README.md

 The decklist must be in the Arena format and sideboard (if it exists) has to be separated by a separate line saying `Sideboard` or `[Sideboard]`.
 Other lines that start with `[` are ignored.

+Repeat this for every deck you need.

 # Import the asset pack
 The asset pack will be saved into the `generated_packs/[name]` Copy the folder that has the name of your deck into `Documents/TabletopClub/assets`.
 After that, restart Tabletop Club and it will load automatically.
-Make sure that all your players have all the asset packs.
 The loaded assets include all your cards, plus two stacks: one of them is your mainboard and the other one is the sideboard.

 # Support
 You can find me on the Discord server dedicated to Tabletop Club - there should be a thread dedicated to this project.
-My name is
+My Discord username is Frogieder.